Substitution or Complement? Uncovering the Interplay between Ride-hailing Services and Public Transit: Data processing and variable configurations

 Four additional conditions collectively determine whether a TNC trip can be substituted by PT. \textbf{Condition 3} evaluates PT's spatial accessibility by measuring the walking distance from a TNC trip's origin and destination to stations of alternative transit routes.
 In this study, a 400-meter walking distance threshold is adopted, consistent with \cite{murrayPublicTransportationAccess1998} and \cite{kongHowDoesRidesourcing2020}.
 If no accessible transit alternative within this threshold is found, the trip is categorized as independent.
 Otherwise, the process advances to \textbf{Condition 4}, which compares TNC and PT travel times.
 For TNC trips lasting 15 minutes or less ($t_{\text{TNC}} \le 15 \text{min}$), PT is considered a substitution only if the travel time difference satisfies $t_{\text{PT}}-t_{\text{TNC}} \le 15 \text{min}$.
 For TNC trips exceeding 15 minutes ($t_{\text{TNC}} > 15 \text{min}$), substitution requires $t_{\text{PT}} \le 2 t_{\text{TNC}}$ \citep{meredith-karamRelationshipRidehailingPublic2021}.
 If the travel time conditions are violated, we consider the PT alternative to be too long to be a substitute, and then categorize the trip as independent. \textbf{Condition 5} then assesses transfer convenience, requiring no more than two transfers in the PT alternative to justify it as a substitution.
 Finally, given the significant role that trip fare plays in mode choice behaviors \citep{pereiraRidehailingTransitAccessibility2024}, \textbf{Condition 6} compares monetary costs between PT and TNCs.
 A TNC trip is classified as substitutive only if the fare of its PT alternative is at least 50\% lower than the TNC cost.
 Otherwise, it is classified as independent as the small fare difference renders PT less attractive.
 The 50\% threshold is inspired by the findings from \cite{catsDichotomyHowRidehailing2022} and \cite{pereiraRidehailingTransitAccessibility2024}.
 No prior studies have incorporated this criterion into TNC–PT relationship recognition due to the lack of TNC cost data.
 This study is the first to address this gap by collecting actual TNC costs and retrieving real PT fares via the Amap API.

 It should be noted that the numerical thresholds adopted in Conditions 3-6 may affect the substitutive ratio.
 Although these values are largely based on prior studies, we include an elasticity analysis in \Appref{appendix: Parameter elasticity analysis} of this paper to quantify how responsive the substitutive ratio is to changes in each of these parameters.
 This allows us to pinpoint the thresholds that can significantly influence our results and to verify the robustness of our findings.
+It is important to note that the substitutive ratio exhibits high elasticity to the 400-meter walking distance and 15-min time difference thresholds.
+In contrast, the substitutive ratio is relatively insensitive to the transfer limit (2) and the cost ratio (0.5).
+The variations in these thresholds can alter the substitutive ratios (5.09\%–22.12\%).
+However, even when we adopt thresholds that are highly favorable to substitution (i.e., an 500-meter walking distance and a 30-min time difference), which are larger than those commonly used in prior studies \citep{kongHowDoesRidesourcing2020, meredith-karamRelationshipRidehailingPublic2021, liuInvestigatingRelationshipsRidesourcing2025}, the observed trend—a significant rise in complementarity and a relative decline in substitution compared to early-stage markets—remains unchanged.